Saumya123205/Coffee-Shop-Sales/README.md

-# Coffee-Shop-Sales
 # 📊 Coffee Shop Sales Analysis Project
 🔹 A Business Insights Project Using Microsoft Excel

 🔍 Project Overview
-This project involves analyzing transactional data from a coffee shop to extract key business insights using Microsoft Excel.
+🔹This project involves analyzing transactional data from a coffee shop to extract key business insights using Microsoft Excel.
 The objective was to understand sales performance, customer buying behavior, and revenue trends to support better business decisions.

 🛠 Tools Used
 📌 Microsoft Excel for: